 -Francis Thompson 1859-1907 Kingdom of God (first verse)

 Along with the end times, Dismas haunts me this time of year - Dismas, the “good thief” who recognizes Jesus as King in those last hours of torture upon the cross.
 Bloody, exposed bone and muscle ripped open from scourging, naked, gasping for breath as his lungs fill with fluid, dying in unspeakable pain from every tortured nerve in his body, he turns his head toward the similarly dying Jesus.
 “Jesus, remember me when you come into your Kingdom.”A cynic might say that Dismas has nothing to lose by such a request besides precious air in his lungs.
 But this is no hedging of bets.
-Dismas sees through the horror of the cross into the kingdom's throne.
+Dismas sees through the horror of the cross into the realm of Christ and the kingdom's throne.
 And Jesus manages to gasp out these words: “Truly, I tell you, today you will be with me in Paradise.”

 Dismas!
 In all this chaos between the end of Ordinary time and the beginning of the end of time, this minor, vulnerable voice in the drama stands out for me.
 With his last breath, he asks Jesus to remember him, and at that moment, no matter what he has done in his life - his crimes, troubles, regrets, tragedies, blasphemies - disappear, and he is Christ's own forever.